Cheat Sheet for Choosing Between Metal 3D Printing and CNC Machining

 What is metal 3D printing?

 Metal 3D printing, also known as metal additive manufacturing or metal additive printing, is a manufacturing process that involves building three-dimensional objects layer by layer using metal powder as the raw material.
 This process facilitates the fabrication of intricate metal components with complex geometries, which can be difficult or unfeasible to manufacture using conventional production techniques.
-Metal 3D printing offers various advantages, such as design flexibility, minimized material wastage, and the capacity to fabricate lightweight yet robust parts.
-It is used across industries such as aerospace, automotive, healthcare, and engineering for prototyping, tooling, and end-use part production.

 Types of Metal 3D Printing

-● Metal Powder Bed Fusion: This category includes processes like Selective Laser Sintering (SLS), Selective Laser Melting (SLM), and Direct metal laser sintering (DMLS).
+This category includes processes like Selective Laser Sintering (SLS), Selective Laser Melting (SLM), and Direct metal laser sintering (DMLS).
 These printers create parts by melting fine metal powder using a laser or electron beam.
 The process entails applying a fine layer of powder onto the build platform and then selectively fusing to create each layer of the object.
 The platform lowers, and the process repeats until the part is complete.
 Metal powder bed fusion is known for its fine details and is commonly used for complex, high-value parts.

-SLM 3D-printed Manifolds at 3DSPRO
+SLM 3D Printed Manifolds at 3DSPRO

-● Directed Energy Deposition (DED): DED employs a concentrated energy source, a laser or electron beam, to melt metal powder or wire as it's fed into the focus point of the beam, which is a versatile method.
+DED employs a concentrated energy source, a laser or electron beam, to melt metal powder or wire as it's fed into the focus point of the beam, which is a versatile method.
 It's often used for repairing or adding material to existing components and building parts from scratch.
 DED can handle a wide range of materials and is particularly useful for large-scale parts, making it a method worth exploring for various applications.

-● Metal Filament Extrusion: This technique, similar to the Fused Filament Fabrication (FFF) method used in plastic 3D printing, offers adaptability.
+This technique, similar to the Fused Filament Fabrication (FFF) method used in plastic 3D printing, offers adaptability.
 It utilizes a metal filament that undergoes heating and extrusion through a nozzle, incrementally constructing the part layer by layer.
 After printing, the part typically goes through a de-binding process to remove any binder used in the filament and then sintered to achieve full density.
 This method's versatility and adaptability make it a reliable choice for a variety of projects.

-● Material Jetting and Binder Jetting: These methods entail depositing a binding agent onto a bed of metal powder, layer by layer, to fabricate a part.
+These methods entail depositing a binding agent onto a bed of metal powder, layer by layer, to fabricate a part.
 Following printing, the part undergoes curing and subsequent sintering in a furnace.
 This process eliminates the binder and melds the metal particles together.
 This method is well-suited for producing parts with complex geometries and is also used for creating metal molds for casting.

 What is CNC machining?